Proteusiq/DanishSentiments/README.md

 Back to our current model! :) Assuming you have _jupyter lab_ running,
 - navigate to notebooks folder and select SGD_LogRG.ipynb.
 This notebook contents a simple [Stochastic Gradient Descent Classifier](http://scikit-learn.org/stable/modules/sgd.html#classification).
 - Next to File Edit View is Run.
-Click and select Run All Cells
+Click and select Run All Cells.
+Model score: 92%

 If everything went well, _HashVectorizer.pkl_ and _SGDClassifier.pkl_ would have been generated and will be used by our flask apps.